JudeOsborn/ridiculous_gcs/README.md

 # Ridiculously Simple Google Cloud Storage on App Engine + Flask

-A ridiculously simple example of how to use Google Cloud storage on App Engine and Flask.
+A ridiculously simple example of how to use Google Cloud Storage with App Engine and Flask.

-No backend.
-A simple entry point and an HTML template for when you just want to start making stuff.

 ## Setup